 Q: Do all businesses in the City of Tucker need to apply for an occupational tax certificate?

-A: Yes, all for-profit businesses are required to obtain an occupational tax certificate (formerly known as business license).
+A: Yes, all for-profit and non-profit businesses are required to obtain an occupational tax certificate (formerly known as business license).
 This applies even if you have a home-based business.
 Fees will vary depending on the type of business, so please check in with our team at City Hall at (678)597-9040 for details about your specific business.

 Q: Why do I need an occupational tax certificate?